icm-dac/pycellmech/README.md

 This package currently begins by introducing some preliminary shape-based analyses, with focus on geometric, polygonal and one-dimensional shape features.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.
+See the [LICENSE](./LICENSE) file for details.

 ## Requirements